Habitat GO Homeowner FAQ

 Habitat GO retains all rights on the house should the homeowner wish to sell via its “Buy Back Policy.”
 Habitat GO has first right of refusal on the home and will in turn sell that home to another deserving Habitat GO family.

 Must total income be reported or just full-time income only?

 Habitat GO looks at total household income.
-Discretionary consideration may be given for non-taxable income such as: child tax credits, support payments, disability pensions as examples.
+Discretionary consideration may be given for non-taxable income such as: child tax credits, support payments and disability pensions.
 Homeowners must disclose all income of all family members.

 Is there an age limitation established for children when they are living at home?

 There are no age limitations, however, Habitat’s mandate is to help break the cycle of poverty by providing strength, stability and self-reliance for future generations.
 Habitat GO believes that every child deserves a stable start in a safe and secure home.